AdrienGuille/adrienguille.github.io/research.md

 ## Research interests

 My research interests lie in the development of machine learning and data mining techniques for the analysis and modeling of text, with the aim of solving real-world problem related to language.
-I am particularly interested in problems related to networks of documents.
+I'm particularly interested in graph-based approaches to natural language processing.

 ## Publications